-Antonella Corda is from a family of Sardinian winegrowers and is an agronomist specialised in vine management.
-She inherited her family traditions in 2010, returning to Sardinia from Trentino, then making her first vintage in 2011.
-In so doing she has created a boutique winery producing outstanding Sardegnan wines that are subtle, authentic and refined.
+Antonella Corda is from a family of Sardinian winegrowers.
+She is also an agronomist specialised in vine management, returning to Sardinia from Trentino.
+2011 was her first vintage.
+In so doing, she has created a boutique winery producing outstanding Sardegnan wines that are subtle, authentic and refined.
 I met with Antonella in Cagliari to taste her Vermentino di Sardegna.
 So taken with this, I also tried her other wines afterwards.

 Her estate is a 40 ha farm at Serdiana, in southern Sardegna, 20km north of the port of Cagliari.
 Serdiana has become a hub of wine excellence on the Island.
 Nearby is famous wine producer Argiolas, plus other excellent wineries such as Audarya and the Dolianova Co-operative.

 The Serdiana area is part of a large low-lying, and fertile plain called the Campidano.
 It stretches in a roughly north-south orientation for 110 km between Cagliari and Oristano and is some 32 km wide.
 Geology fans will recognise it as a Graben.
 Much of the Campidano was once a malarial swamp until drained for agriculture in 1946.
 It’s the breadbasket of the island, supplying cereals, olives and wine to Cagliari, and also growing almonds and artichokes.

 To the north and east of Cagliari lies gently rolling land.
 Small towns and villages dot the countryside, surrounded by olive groves, fields and vineyards.
 It also brims with the heritage of the past.
 There’s the Nuraghi, ancient stone fortresses erected in the Bronze-Age.
 Meanwhile, pretty villages and towns have Romanesque churches and old houses built from Adobe.